"Rommel?" "Gunner Who?": Critical review

 The Morning Star review noted that "The second volume of Milligan's war biography left me with a determination to repair the omission of not having read the first volume ... and an equal determination to look out for the third volume when it appears."

-The novel received reviews from The Sydney Morning Herald and the Grimsby Evening Telegraph, the former of which praised it for its humor and felt that it would make for a good Christmas present.
+The novel received reviews from The Sydney Morning Herald and the Grimsby Evening Telegraph, the former of which praised it for its humour and felt that it would make for a good Christmas present.